sitewhere/sitewhere-documentation/docs/guide/api/java/device-group-api/README.md

 DeviceGroup createdDeviceGroup = client.createDeviceGroup(tenantAuthentication, createRequest);
 ```

-## Updating an existing DeviceGroup
+## Updating an existing Device Group

 For updating an `DeviceGroup` you need to call `updateDeviceGroup` passing the `ITenantAuthentication` object,
 the `token` of the existing `DeviceGroup` and an `DeviceGroupCreateRequest` build like in the folling example.